-Eastern Oysters (Crassotrea virginica) provide the majority of the shell substrate in Louisiana and are also a major commercial fishery resource.
+Eastern Oysters (Crassostrea virginica) provide the majority of the shell substrate in Louisiana and are also a major commercial fishery resource.
 Mussels, barnacles, worms, fishes, and a variety of other animals are either found in increasing abundance around oyster reefs or are dependent upon these types of bottoms to survive.
-Other shell bottoms include Rangia Clam (Rangea cuneata) and mixed shell hash.
+Other shell bottoms include Rangia Clam (Rangia cuneata) and mixed shell hash.
 Extensive Rangia beds are found in Lakes Maurepas and Pontchartrain, in the more northern areas of the Vermilion/East & West Cote Blanche/Atchafalaya bays, and in mid to northern Sabine Lake.
 A number of bivalve mollusk species can co-exist in a single area, providing a variety of food sources and substrates to the animal communities.
 Shell and shell hash bottoms tend to be more resistant to erosion than mud bottoms.
 They create relief to the bottom and modify tidal currents, especially near passes.

 An assumption among fishery managers in the Gulf of Mexico is that estuarine hard bottoms support more diverse, complex communities than adjacent soft bottoms.
-This assumption has recently led to the proliferation of recreational low profile artificial reefs.
-This has prompted several NGOs, in conjunction with LDWF, to construct low profile artificial reefs from limestone, shell, and reef balls.
+This assumption has prompted an increase in low profile artificial reefs.

 - 1. Identify activity windows appropriate for resource extraction to minimize impacts to wildlife.
-Use existing process of project reviews to identify issues during preapplication meetings. - 2.
+Use existing process of project reviews to identify issues during pre-application meetings. - 2.
 Develop shell budget models to help better manage the volume of shell removed during commercial harvest activities. - 3.
 Prior to large investments and efforts to create and restore historical shell reefs, acquire a better understanding of the real value and functionality of these hard bottom habitats to aquatic species.